0x0mar/smod/README.md

 #smod
 smod is a modular framework with every kind of diagnostic and offensive feature you could need in order to pentest modbus protocol.
 It is a full Modbus protocol implementation using Python and Scapy.
 This software could be run on Linux/OSX under python 2.7.x.

+##Summery
+SCADA (Process Control Networks) based systems have moved from proprietary closed networks to open source solutions and TCP/IP enabled networks steadily over recent years.
+This has made them vulnerable to the same security vulnerabilities that face our traditional computer networks.

+The Modbus/TCP protocol was used as the reference protocol to display the effectiveness of the test bed in carrying out cyber attacks on a power system protocol.
+Modbus/TCP was chosen specifically for these reasons:
+1- modbus is still widely used in power systems.
+2- modbus/TCP is simple and easy to implement.
+3- modbus protocol libraries are freely available for utilities to implement smart grid applications.

+You can use this tool to vulnerability assessment a modbus protocol.

 ##Demo
 Just a little demo showing off the basics
 ```